Henry Bolckow: Later life

 In 1877 Bolckow became ill, suffering from kidney disease.
 In May 1878 he was taken to Ramsgate, where it was thought the sea air would do him good.
 He made a temporary recovery but had a relapse and died on 18 June at the Granville Hotel, Ramsgate.
 He was 71.
 He was buried at St Cuthbert's Church, Marton, near to where his friend and partner Vaughan had been buried ten years before (9 September 1868).
 Their gravestones, which were neglected and fell into disrepair during the twentieth century, were restored in early 2009.

 Henry was twice married.
 In 1841, he married a widow Miriam Hay, whose sister was married to Vaughan.
 Miriam died the following year and Henry remarried in 1851, when he wed Harriet, only daughter of James Farrar, of Halifax.

 In his lifetime, Bolckow collected paintings, nearly all of them by living French and English artists.
+He owned two major paintings by Edwin Landseer: Scene in Braemar – Highland Deer acquired from a Christie's auction in 1868 for 4,000 guineas, and The Chief's Return from Deerstalking.
+He also owned paintings by the British artists Thomas Faed, Thomas Webster, David Cox, John Linnell, David Wilkie, Charles Eastlake, David Roberts and William James Muller.
+In 1872 he bought one of J.M.W.
+Turner’s paintings of Walton Bridges (subsequently in Norwich Castle Museum) from a Christie's auction for £5,250, and in 1874 he bought from a Christie's auction William Hogarth’s O The Roast Beef of Old England or The Gate of Calais (subsequently in the Tate Gallery) for £945.
+His Christie's acquisitions were generally conducted through the art dealers Agnew's.

 A statue commemorating Henry Bolckow stands in Middlesbrough's Exchange Square, diagonally opposite the railway station.

 During his spell as Mayor, Bolckow erected a granite urn dedicated to Captain James Cook in the grounds of his residence, Marton Hall, near to the reputed site of the cottage in which Cook was born.
 The Hall burnt down in 1960, but the urn remains in what is now Stewart Park, which also contains the Captain Cook Birthplace Museum.
 Bolckow's Mastiff, Lady Marton, became one of the foundation bitches of the modern breed.